-The optional GPIB connector, which is available with option 3W, will replace the module slot of standard version devices.
+The optional GPIB connector, which is available with option 3W, will replace the interface slot of standard version devices.
 The device then offers a three-way interface with GPIB, USB and analog.

-The connection to a PC or other GPIB port is done with standard GPIB cables from stock, which can have straight or 90° connectors.
+The connection to a PC or other GPIB port is done with standard GPIB cables from stock, which can have straight or $90^{\circ}$ connectors.